ThomasMakinson/project-25-s2-snailgame/README.md

      * Specify if bit of code is working, WIP or broken
   * Don't muck with other people's code without asking

-watch out for caps when adding files
+Watch out for caps when adding files

 Studio Rules: